SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 * Before a Sprint Review
 * If you have made a particularly significant discovery
 * Any time where you might need to relay the information found
-* Before you go home for the day.
+* Before you go home for the day

 Keeping Work Items as up-to-date as possible ensures that the information is recorded while fresh in your mind, isn't forgotten about and has a strong audit trail.
 It also keeps the people invested in the Work Item informed of progress.